AlecSoren/woRdLe/README.md

     - Action mode 5 - Index of a word in the vocab list.
 By default, 0 is aahed, 1 is aalii and so on.

 Returns:
 - observation (NDArray[uint8]) - Observation of the current state.
-Array has shape (2, max_guesses, word_length).
-    - First dimension: 0 = letters (values correspond to alphabet indices), 1 = colours (0 for grey, 1 for
-    yellow, 2 for green).
-Blank letter cells have a value one higher than the highest letter index.
-    Empty colour cells have a value of 3.
+Details depend on the state_representation setting.
 - reward (float) - The reward earned by transitioning to the new state.
 - terminal (bool) - True if the new state is a terminal state, i.e. the game is over.
 - truncated (bool) - True if the episode has reached the maximum number of steps.
 - info (dict) - Contains other information unknown to the agent.
 Has the following fields:
     - 'hidden_word' (int) - The hidden/answer word for this episode, encoded with each group of 5 bits representing a letter.
     - 'step' (int) - The number of steps completed so far.
-Always 0.
+    - 'total_reward' (int) - The sum of all rewards earned so far in this episode.
+    - 'correct_guess' (bool) - True if the player has won the game by guessing the hidden word.
     - 'invalid_word' (bool) - True if the last action resulted in attempting to enter a word which is not on the vocab list.
     - 'incomplete_word' (bool) - True if the last action resulted in attempting to enter a row with one or more empty spaces remaining.
+    - 'invalid_words_entered' (int) - Total number of invalid words entered so far in this episode.
+    - 'incomplete_words_entered' (int) - Total number of incomplete words entered so far in this episode.

 ### render()